plone/training/manual/_sources/views_1.txt

 A simple browser view
 ---------------------

-We need to add some boilerplate-code to be create a view.
+We need to add some boilerplate-code to be able to create a view.
 Before we write the talk-view itself we need to step back and talk *a little* about views and templates.

 A basic view in Plone is usually a ``BrowserView``.
 It can hold a lot of python-code but it can also be only a empty ``BrowserView``-class that renders a template when called.
 Such an empty class is what we create at first so we can concentrate on the template.